 As an international school, our teachers are recruited from around the world.
 Currently, we have teachers from US, UK, New Zealand, Australia, Canada, Ireland, South Africa, Japan, Poland, Netherland, Romania, India, Philippines and China.
 Our teachers are all fully qualified and experienced.

-Our student population is currently made up of 29 nationalities.
-The top 5 countries and regions are Hong Kong, Canada, USA, Australia, and India.
+Our student population is currently made up of 38 nationalities and regions.
+The top 6 countries and regions are Hong Kong, USA, Australia, Canada, Taiwan, Guinea-Bissau and Australia.

-Students also enjoy weekly lessons from Specialist Teachers such as Literacy, Mathematics, Humanities, Science, Chinese, Art, Music, PE, Dance and Swimming (Subjects varies by different grade).
+Students also enjoy weekly lessons from Specialist Teachers such as Literacy, Mathematics, Humanities, Science, Chinese, Art, Music, PE, Dance and Swimming (Subjects varies from different grades).